 • Artificial Christmas tree & stand

 It’s important to wear gloves when setting up an artificial Christmas tree.
-The branches will scratch up your hands and arms if you don’t.
-If your tree did not come with gloves, gardening gloves or even vinyl household gloves will do the trick.
+The branches will scratch up your hands and arms if you don’t (lesson learned the hard way by me).
+If your tree did not come with gloves, gardening gloves or even winter gloves will do the trick.

 If your tree is over 6.5 ft, you will need a step ladder to attach and fluff the tallest section.